 - performing malware analysis, including static and dynamic binary code review, and web shell analysis

 Students will be engaged on a full-time non-ongoing short-term contract for 3 months at an APS 2-level salary (PDF) during university summer holidays.

-The Internship Program is run from the ASD Information Security Hub or the new Australian Cyber Security Centre in Canberra.
+The Internship Program is run from the Australian Cyber Security Centre.

 Eligibility and selection criteria